The Violence Action: Manga

-Volume list
+Volumes

 Live-action film

 In July 2020, it was announced that the manga would receive a "screen adaptation".
 In February 2022, it was announced that the screen adaptation would be a live action film.
 It was directed and written by Tōichirō Rutō, co-written Itaru Era and starring Kanna Hashimoto as Kei Kikuno.
 It premiered on August 19, 2022.

 Reception

 The Violence Action ranked first in the May 2017 edition of Takarajimasha's Kono Manga ga Sugoi!
 Web; it ranked 10th on Kono Manga ga Sugoi!
 2018 list of best manga for male readers.
 The series ranked seventh on "The Best Manga 2018 Kono Manga wo Yome!" ranking by Freestyle magazine.
 It ranked ninth on the "Nationwide Bookstore Employees' Recommended Comics" by the Honya Club website in 2018.